I wanted to install an FTP server on my servers, I checked online and it turned out that VSFTPD is the most secure one, so I began to installing it.

 Copy and paste the following lines.
-The file should contains ONLY theses lines:
+The file should ONLY contain these lines:

 3. Register virtual users

-To register user we use htpasswd so I assume you have apache2 working on your server.
-Create a vsftpd folder, we’ll put configuration files in it.
+To register a user you use htpasswd, so I assume you have apache2 working on your server.
+Create a vsftpd folder then put configuration files in it.

 sudo mkdir /etc/vsftpd